-In this paper, we have calculated the performance of the OGWE algorithm in a simple electro physiologically motivated Blind Source Separation (BSS) problem to extract the FECG.
-Using simulated independent signals from the skin of a pregnant woman (FECG and MECG); we observe that the BSS performance are unaffected by noise as long as the added noise does not exceed the corruption due to mixing.
-By processing the data, we clearly achieve a better estimate of the FECG independent of the noise color.
-We also observe that MECG to FECG sources amplitude ratio increase affects the BSS performances of the OGWE algorithm.
-For amplitude of interference sources increase, OGWE algorithm is able to extract the sources but with different performance index.
-Even for high value of performance index, quality of separated signals is quite satisfactory.
+In this paper we have calculated the performance of the JADE, OGWE and Comon's ICA algorithms in a simple electro physiologically motivated Blind Source Separation (BSS) problem to extract the FECG.
+Using simulated independent signals from the pregnant woman skin (FECG and MECG), we observe that the BSS performance of the algorithms are unaffected by noise as long as the added noise does not exceed the corruption due to mixing.
+By processing the data we clearly achieve a better estimate of the FECG independent of the noise color.
+We also observe that amplitude ratios of simulated MECG and FECG signal increase affects the BSS performances of the algorithms.
+As the amplitude ratios of simulated MECG and FECG signal increase, all algorithms are able to extract the sources but with different performance index.
+Even for high value of performance index, quality of separated signals is quite satisfactory for all algorithms.
+The performance of the JADE and OGWE algorithm are slightly better compared to the Comon's algorithm.

-Figure 2 show extracted output SNR of MECG for 10 to 100 amplitude ratios of simulated MECG and FECG signals in presence of Gaussian noise.
+Figure 2 show extracted output SNR of MECG for (a) 10 (b) 50 (c) 100 (d) 500 and (e) 1000 amplitude ratios of simulated MECG and FECG signals in presence of Gaussian noise.

-Figure 3 show extracted output SNR of MECG for 100 to 1000 amplitude ratios of simulated MECG and FECG signals in presence of Gaussian noise.
+Figure 3 show extracted output SNR of MECG for (a) 10 (b) 50 (c) 100 (d) 500 and (e) 1000 amplitude ratios of simulated MECG and FECG signals in presence of Pink noise.